Find the Xvive U2

 While there is increasing competition in the ranks of affordable wireless systems for guitar, the Xvive U2 Guitar Wireless System certainly does deliver on all of its promises.

 The only real criticism being that the 5 hour battery life, is just a little too short.
 For a few additional dollars though, a small USB PowerBank and charging lead can alleviate this problem and more than double the useful operating time.

 While some sellers will provide transmitters and receivers separately, the most economical way to purchase the Xvive U2 will be to buy a Transmitter / Receiver set.

-Compared to similar units, at less than a third of the cost, the Xvive U2 is a little pricey.
+Compared to similar units, that can sell for a third of the cost (or less), the Xvive U2 is a little pricey.
 But, the Xvive U2 does perform consistently well.

 Purchasing Xvive U2 Pre-owned

 I love recycling and don't mind buying pre-owned gear, as long as it still works properly.

 Be aware though that many eBay sellers ask ridiculous prices for items they are selling.
 Often this is probably based on their original and 'all too high' purchase price.
 Unfortunately, using that as a basis for a resale price is simply unrealistic.